jkwourms/EECS338-Final-Project/README.md

 * Save order in another buffer (in server)
 * Print out log of orders after last customer receives their food (from new buffer)

+# Updates:

+Hey I'm still trying to figure out the thread shit.
+I'll have to look at it again tomorrow.
+I tried running the server2, but there were a lot of errors so try to fix those before tomorrow -- I started going through and fixing some stuff, but I'm pooped.
+It looks like it was mostly because you didn't declare variables/arrays you were using.